 already undergone back surgery and continued to have pain.
 Chiropractic

 Vancouver spine pain, and Cox Technic is the chiropractic treatment

 protocol that is founded on evidence-based research with documented clinical

 outcomes of relieving and controlling back pain.
 Cox

-Technic satisfies Vancouver back pain patients seeking relief.
+Technic fulfills Vancouver back pain patients’ desire for

 Vancouver Disc Centers presents it to their Vancouver back pain patients